 Bradford is a somewhat small city located in the state of Pennsylvania.
 With a population of 8,507 people and five constituent neighborhoods, Bradford is the 142nd largest community in Pennsylvania.
 Bradford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Bradford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bradford are a mix of both white- and blue-collar jobs.
-Overall, Bradford is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Bradford who work in office and administrative support (11.34%), food service (10.05%), and healthcare (8.41%).
+Bradford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Bradford is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Bradford who work in office and administrative support (10.31%), food service (10.14%), and healthcare (8.77%).

-The per capita income in Bradford in 2010 was $17,383, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $69,532 for a family of four.
-Bradford also has one of the higher rates of people living in poverty in the nation, with 32.71% of its population below the federal poverty line.
+The per capita income in Bradford in 2010 was $20,489, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $81,956 for a family of four.
+Bradford also has one of the higher rates of people living in poverty in the nation, with 34.42% of its population below the federal poverty line.

 The people who call Bradford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bradford residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bradford include Irish, Italian, English, and Polish.

 The most common language spoken in Bradford is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.